Whether you have a blog, online store, or a regular website that you want to look amazing, it pays to optimize each image you upload.

-Finding the resolution requires a more advanced photo program like Photoshop, but most basic image editing programs will automatically save images at a lower, web-friendly dpi.
-Pixlr’s free web version presents your images at 72dpi, and Canva lets you “save for web” which gives you a PNG at 92dpi.
+Finding the resolution requires a more advanced photo program like Photoshop, but most basic image editing programs will automatically save images at a lower, web-friendly dpi that’s a better resolution for web images.

 Cheat Sheet for image size, file size, and resolution

 Now that you know the different ways to describe an image’s size, here’s a few rules of thumb to keep in mind: